Enveloppe/obsidian-mkdocs-publisher-python/README.md

 ### Share “all” files
 You can share multiple documents using the `share: true` key, in frontmatter.
 The script will scan your entire vault and automatically convert the file with this key.
 There is two options :
-- By default, the script will compare with the older version and write only if changement are detected.
+- By default, the script will compare with the older version and write only if changement are detected, based on the content of the file and the last modified time.
 - Using `--force` will force the re-writing.

+You can force to skip the update with `update: false` in the frontmatter : the file, no matter what, will not be updated.

 ## Customization
 There are some files to customize the script :